tomaarsen/Inflex/README.md

 ---

 ## Install
-Inflex has no module requirements, and has support for Python version 3.6 onwards.<br>
+Inflex has no requirements, and has support for Python version 3.6 onwards.<br>
 Install it via:
 ```
 pip install inflex